-Tecumseh also values quality of life.
-Excellent educational facilities are provided through the Tecumseh Public Schools and the Lenawee Intermediate School District.
-Early childhood education programs and neighborhood elementary schools are just a few of the benefits that Tecumseh Public Schools provide.
-Our Parks and Recreation department boasts over 300 acres of parks, filled with green spaces, trails and waterways.
-You can pack a picnic and enjoy an outdoor concert, play a round of championship golf, or test your nerve and skydive!
-The Tecumseh Center for the Arts, Cabela's, Michigan International Speedway and Hidden Lake Gardens all provide inviting recreational opportunities for residents and visitors to enjoy.
+Exceptional Quality of LifeIn Tecumseh we value our high quality of life!
+Our Parks and Recreation Department boasts over 360 acres of parks and trails throughout the city.
+You can pack a picnic and enjoy an outdoor concert during the summer or play a round of championship golf!
+The Tecumseh Center for the Arts, Cabela’s, Michigan International Speedway and Michigan State University’s Hidden Lake Gardens all provide inviting recreational opportunities for residents and visitors to enjoy.

 Brown and Evans, along with Austin Eli Wing purchased land there and platted the village of Tecumseh in 1824.
 These founders appealed to Governor Cass to locate the county seat of Lenawee at Tecumseh.
 This was accomplished by an act of the Territorial Legislature on June 30, 1824, even though county government would not be organized for another year and a half.
 Tecumseh would remain the county seat until 1838, when it was transferred to Adrian.
 The Township of Tecumseh was organized on April 12, 1837, initially encompassing the entire northern third of the county.